chewepe/VHDLEncryptionProject/AES_VHDL/README.txt

 General implementation notes:
 This design uses a single key expansion block shared by both the encryption and decryption cores, saving hardware resources.
 This design also allows full duplex operation, i.e. simultaneous encryption and decryption.
-A simplex design, allowing only either encryption or decryption at one time, is possible using a method to allow the encryption core to act as a decryptor by performing some pre-processing on the data, but this would sacrifice duplex capabilities and increase processing time for decryption.
 The correct operation of the encryption core was also verified by comparing its output to that given by an online AES-128 calculator, available at: https://www.cryptool.org/en/cto-highlights/aes